 Barbie and her Friends and Family

-I know Maxie was released first because I was shopping in the stores looking for clearance Jem dolls at the time when Maxie came out.
 Neither doll was successful.
 I have one Jazzie in my collection, Glitter Beach Jazzie.
 Jazzie was supposed to be a cousin to Barbie like Francie.
 But, Jazzie looked a lot like Maxie, so buyers could pick Maxie or Jazzie.
-Even the names were almost the same.
-Jazzie is the Mattel doll, but would be considered the copy cat or the clone.
 Jazzie was not a lower quality plastic so she does not qualify for clone status, but merely copy cat status.
 I found Jazzie to be more attractive then Maxie.
-However, my favorite Maxie was the first edition of Maxie dolls.
 Maxie lasted for three years.
 Once Maxie was disconnected Jazzie was stopped as well.
 At the time I was so upset about Jem not being made anymore that I refused to buy any Maxie Dolls, and I started to buy Barbie Dolls shortly after the demise of Jem.
-One tend in doll has been to make the playline dolls for children cheaper and cheaper.
+One trend in dolls has been to make the playline dolls for children cheaper and cheaper.
 Maxie was made cheaper then Jem.
 But, still she is vintage and not as cheap more modern dolls.
 The nicest looking Maxie was an early Swim suit Maxie called Beachy Keen.
 Hasbro just gave up and stopped making fashion dolls for a while.

 Barbie is a registered trade mark of Mattel Inc.

 I have nothing to do with Mattel, and these doll are not for sale.
 These dolls are only for reference.